-This article first appeared in the Viewpoint column of the CHRISTIAN RESEARCH JOURNAL, volume 29, number 03 (2006).
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+This article first appeared in the Viewpoint column of the Christian Research Journal, volume 29, number 03 (2006).
+For more information about the Christian Research Journal, click here.

 Evangelical Christians who are committed to sound doctrine must distinguish themselves theologically from people who reject fundamental truths of the Protestant Reformation.
 Those truths must never be discarded so as to achieve a greater unity with nonevangelicals.
 Are evangelicals forsaking the gospel, however, when they unite with Catholics, Jews, and other religious groups to address cultural issues?